-- That children access a broad and balanced curriculum that gives them the broad range of knowledge and skills needed for good progress through school and life. - Quality and consistency in teaching and learning so that every child makes good progress and no child gets left behind. - Close partnership working between practitioners and with parents and/or carers. - Every child is included and supported through equality of opportunity and anti-discriminatory practice.
+- That children access a broad and balanced curriculum that gives them the wide range of knowledge and skills needed for good progress through school and life. - Quality and consistency in teaching and learning so that every child makes good progress and no child gets left behind. - Close partnership working between practitioners and with parents and/or carers. - Every child is included and supported through equality of opportunity and anti-discriminatory practice. - Children begin to form habits that support an active, healthy lifestyle and nurture their wellbeing.